NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Aiudara Wraith.md

 abilities_mid:
   - name: ""
   - name: "Teleportation Attachment"
-    desc: "`pf2:r` (teleportation) **Trigger** A creature within 60 feet uses a teleportation effect\n**Effect** The aiudara wraith teleports with the creature, arriving in an empty space of its choice adjacent to the triggering creature's destination.
+    desc: "`pf2:r` (teleportation) **Trigger** A creature within 60 feet uses a teleportation effect\n* * *\n\n**Effect** The aiudara wraith teleports with the creature, arriving in an empty space of its choice adjacent to the triggering creature's destination.
 If the triggering effect targets multiple creatures, the aiudara wraith chooses which creature it arrives beside."

 attacks:
   - name: ""